-Advertising, Car and truck expenses, (you can take the 2013 mileage - 2014 mileage - 2015 mileage, or actual expense) commissions and fees, contract labor, depletion, depreciation and some expense deduction, employee benefit programs, insurance (other than health), Interest, mortgage, legal and professional expenses.
+Advertising, Car and truck expenses, (you can take the 2014 mileage - 2015 mileage, or actual expense) commissions and fees, contract labor, depletion, depreciation and some expense deduction, employee benefit programs, insurance (other than health), Interest, mortgage, legal and professional expenses.

 The second column asks about office expenses, pensions and profit sharing plans, rent or lease expense, for vehicles, machinery and equipment and other business property repairs and maintenance, certain supplies, taxes and licenses, travel meals and entertainment, utilities, wages, other expenses.